 The Chinese economy has definitely seen better times.
-2016 started out rough with trading halted in the Chinese stock markets when the wild fluctuations triggered circuit breakers that led to a further downfall of the market.
+China in 2016 started out rough with trading halted in the stock markets when the wild fluctuations triggered circuit breakers that led to a further downfall of the market.

 Due to its size and significance, the China’s economy had no doubt been the spark that ignited many of the world’s economic headlines.
 Therefore, to have an idea of what the rest of the year will hold, it’s crucial to have a slight idea of what might happen in China in 2016.

 Making international headlines on a daily basis, China is without a doubt at the heart of the world economy with the immense power of being able to release announcements that could destroy investors’ confidence and/or send markets on their way down.
 The saying, “If China sneezes, the whole world catches a cold” is now truer than ever.

 Taking into consideration that the Chinese economy is still growing and going through lots of extreme changes that will undoubtedly send global shockwaves, the whole world has its eyes on China and is anxious to see what will happen next.